KarrLab/obj_tables/docs/migration.rst

 * :obj:`branch` contains the schema repo's branch
 * :obj:`schema_file` contains the path to the schema file in the schema repo relative to its URL

-A data-schema migration configuration can be fully initialized by a CLI command.
+A data-schema migration configuration can be fully initialized by the :obj:`make-data-schema-migration-config-file` CLI command.

-.. todo: which one?

 Schema git metadata in data files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^